-FFI works with trained food business consultants to provide high impact business model optimization and financial technical assistance to the clients they work with.
-The SBDC helps you access the power of your University with Wisconsin SBDC Network professional business consultants, free of charge.
-Get knowledge, tools and connections that work for you.
+FFI works with trained and certified food business consultants to provide high impact business model optimization and financial technical assistance to the clients they work with.
+Wisconsin SBDCs helps entrepreneurs access the power of the University with Wisconsin SBDC Network professional business consultants, free of charge.
+Through SBDCs, entrepreneurs can get knowledge, tools and connections that help them grow their business.

 With FFI’s support, DATCP is launching a certified food business consultant program that will train existing technical service providers, both public and private, to provide high impact business model optimization and financial technical assistance to the clients they work with.